Azure/azure-quickstart-templates/application-workloads/solace/solace-message-router/README.md

 ![alt text](images/remote_access.png "console with PubSub+ cli")

-Use the specified "Admin Username" and "Admin Password" to log in.
+The simplest way is to [create an Azure Bastion first, then use the specified "Admin Username" and "Admin Password" to log in](https://docs.microsoft.com/en-us/azure/bastion/bastion-connect-vm-ssh-linux#username).
 Once you have access to the base OS command line you can access the PubSub+ CLI with the following command:

 ```
-sudo docker exec -it solace /usr/sw/loads/currentload/bin/cli -A
+sudo docker exec -it solace cli
 ```

 # Testing data access to the event broker